kishanpatel789/kp_data_dev_site/content/posts/025_dbtSnapshots.md

 Things change.

-That's a good thing...
-Until you need to know what things were like before.
+That's good...
+Until you need to know what things were like before. 🤔

-In the data world, changes to tables are often managed by Slowly Changing Dimensions.
+In the data world, changes are often tracked by [Slowly Changing Dimensions (SCDs)]({filename}/posts/019_SlowlyChangingDimensions.md).

-Slowly Changing Dimension Type 2 tables are a common way to track changes to data tables.
-What's that you ask?
-SCD Type II tables track changes to records.
-The basic idea is that each row has an effective begin date and end date.
+It's simple: To update a table while preseving history, add two columns to mark the row's effective "begin date" and "end date."
+That gives a window for when each row is active.
 "Current" records have a NULL end date or some fake high end date like 9999-12-31.
-When the record updates, the previous records has its end date updated to something like today, and a new record is inserted with an effective date that matches the previous record's end date.
+When a change occurs, dig through the table to find the previous record; update its "end date" to today.
+Then insert a new record with an "begin date" that perfectly matches the previous record's "end date." 🥴

-All this is montonous to implement by yourself.
-And there's a high risk of error.
+Okay, so it's not simple.
+It's quite difficult to get right, and there's a high risk of messing up the SCD.

 Which is why dbt Snapshots are helpful.

-dbt Snapshots are dbt's way of handling Slowly Changing Dimension Type 2 tables.
+Snapshots are dbt's implementation of Slowly Changing Dimension Type 2 tables.
+Give dbt a few details on what you want to track, and dbt will automagically handle the grunt work for you.

 ## Basics

-It goes like this: First, you pick a source table to keep track off.
+It goes like this: First, pick a source table to keep track of.
 Then when you run `dbt snapshot`, dbt will generate a snapshot table with SCD Type 2 columns.
 Each time you run the snapshot command, dbt will compare the source and snapshot tables.
 Any new rows will be added.
-Any modified rows will be reflected in the table.
+Any modified rows will be reflected in the snapshot.
 That's it!

 Well, there's a bit more set up you need. 😅

-You need to figure out HOW to determine if records in the source table have changed.
-There are two strategies: "timestamp" and "check".

-The easiest way is to use a timestamp based approach.
+How does dbt know which rows in the snapshot are associated with a row from the table?
+That's where the `unique_key` comes in.
+The `unique_key` is some combination of columns in the source table that identifies a single row in the table.
+Think if `unique_key` as the primary key of the table. dbt will use the `unique_key` to play matchmaker: it will link rows in the snapshot to rows in the source table.

+After rows are matched, how does dbt determine if the source row has changed?
+You get to decide by picking one of two strategies: **timestamp** and **check**.

+The timestamp strategy is the easiest.
 Ideally, the source table has some kind of timestamp column indicating when the row was updated.
-Such a column can be used to determine if a given records in the snapshot is stale and out of date with the source table.
-Of course, the question arises, how do I match rows from the snapshot with rows from the source table.
-THat's where the unique_id comes in; the unique_id is some combination of columns in the source table that can be used to identify a single row in the table.
-With a timestamp based snapshot, dbt compares the rows by unique-id and compares the updated timestamp field.
-If the snapshot's update for a given unique_id is older than the source table's for the same row... the row is updated in the snapshot and a new row is generated.
+This column is used to decide if a record in the snapshot is stale or out-of-date with the source table.
+If the source row's update timestamp is newer than the last time the snapshot ran, dbt will update the stale row in the snapshot and create a new snapshot row (if needed).

-Alternatively, a column based approach is available in dbt Snapshots.
-With this approach, you declare which columns you want to keep track of.
-Only if changes to these columns occur does dbt snapshot generate a new row in the snapshot table.
+The check strategy works well for source tables that don't have a column marking the row's last update. dbt compares a list of columns between the snapshot and the source table.
+If any of these columns has changed, dbt updates the satle row in teh snapshot and creates a new row.
+But if all columns in the source match the latest version in the snapshot, dbt does nothing.
 This approach is more fragile, especially if the schema changes.
-A column in the watched columns may drop.
-Or a new column that you want to track may enter.
-Both would require an update to the snapshot configuration.
+A column in the list-of-columns-to-watch may drop.
+Or a new column that you want to track may enter the table.
+Both schema evolutions require an update to the snapshot configuration.

 ## Demo

 Enough talk, let's set up a snapshot!
-We'll walk through a timestamp strategy.

 First, here's our source table: `students`.
-I'll pretend in my Snowflake wonderland and using database `demo` and schema `core`.
+We'll play in a Snowflake wonderland, using database `demo` and schema `core`.

 | id  | name  | house      | last_updated |
 | --- | ---   | ---        | ---          |
 | 1   | Harry | Gryffindor | 2026-07-23   |
 | 2   | Draco | Slytherin  | 2027-07-23   |

 Nowadays, snapshots are configured in a yaml file.
 Enter the source table.
 Determine the strategy (timestamp or check).
-Add the unique_id.
-If you picked timestamp, declare the updated_at column.
-If you picked check, declare the columns to check.
+Add the `unique_id`.
+If you picked timestamp, declare the `updated_at` column.
+If you picked check, declare the columns to check in `check_cols`.
+Here's an example configuration using a timestamp strategy:

 ```yaml
 # snapshots/students_snapshot.yml